aedart/model/README.md

 ## Model ##

-Collection of getter- / setter-interfaces with various trait implementations, for different kinds of "common" properties.
+Collection of [getters and setters](http://en.wikipedia.org/wiki/Mutator_method)-interfaces with various trait implementations, for different kinds of "common" properties.

 By itself, this package consists only of declared dependencies, meaning that it has a single file - the composer file.